nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 #### What the Whole Book is About (Rule 2)

-_Note that the unity of a book is highly corelated with how well you enumerate its major parts (see next section), the two rules go hand in hand._
+_Note that the unity of a book is highly correlated with how well you enumerate its major parts (see next section), the two rules go hand in hand._

 State the unity of the whole book in a single sentence, or at most a few sentences.
 Basically the theme or the main point.